-I research colonial Latin America.
+I research Latin America, specifically colonial Mexico.
 My scholarship examines how subaltern vassals negotiated state-led attempts to impose orthodoxy.
-My most recent project analyzes how magic and deviant sexuality intersected with one another to shape notions of race and class during the seventeenth and eighteenth centuries in New Spain.
-I was fortunate enough to receive a grant from the Academy of American Franciscan History to further develop my dissertation.
+My most recent project analyzes how indigenous and mixed-raced peoples used magic and ritual specialists to improve their lot in life in the seventeenth and eighteenth centuries.
+Having received generous funding from the Academy of American Franciscan History (2020) and the Fulbright-Hays (2019), I am now composing my dissertation.

-This summer, I am partnering with Duke Learning Innovation to prepare faculty and graduate students to enter the fall semester with enough confidence and technical proficiency to implement lessons in flexible teaching, online instruction, and hybrid classrooms.
+Additionally, I have partnered with Duke Learning Innovation to prepare faculty and graduate students to enter the fall semester with enough confidence and technical proficiency to implement lessons in flexible teaching, online instruction, and hybrid classrooms.